sqwxl/harfang/README.md

 # 🪶 Harfang

-A social network/forum inspired by Hacker News and Reddit.
+A social network/forum inspired by Hacker News and Reddit.\
+Built with Django, HTMX, Alpine.js, Tailwind CSS

 </div>

-Built with Django, HTMX, Alpine.js, Tailwind CSS and SQLite

 Features so far: